confluentinc/ksql/docs/reference/server-configuration.md

 **Per query:** no (may be set with ALTER SYSTEM, for {{ site.ccloud }} only)

 The type of compression used by streams producers for topics created by INSERT INTO, CREATE TABLE AS SELECT, and CREATE STREAM AS SELECT statements.
-The default is `snappy`.
+The default is `none`.

-This setting is distinct from the `ksql.compression.type` config, which sets the compression type used by {{ site.ak }} producers, like the INSERT VALUES statement.
+This setting is distinct from the `compression.type` config, which sets the compression type used by {{ site.ak }} producers, like the INSERT VALUES statement.

 ## `ksql.streams.state.dir`